-A topic connecting parts of my Ph.D.
-We used present vegetation in Southern Siberia as a modern analogue to interpret ecosystems of the last glacial in Central Europe.
-The analogue hypothesis is based on biogeographical and climatological links.
+This topic linked parts of my Ph.D. with Petr Pokorný as my supervisor.
+We used present-day vegetation in southern Siberia as a modern analogue to interpret the last glacial ecosystems in Central Europe.
+The analogue hypothesis is based on certain biogeographical and climatological links.
 We studied modern pollen spectra related to present vegetation, which we correlated with fossil pollen using several numerical techniques.

-Traces of human impact in the environment of Early Holocene is a long time discussed task.
-Have humans lived without visible interaction with ecosystems or were they intentionally "farming" and spreading plant species?
-Answer is still unresolved but indices suggest that "Neolithic revolution" was rather continuous than abrupt change.
+Traces of human impact in the Early Holocene environment is a long-time discussed task.
+Have humans lived without visible interaction with ecosystems, or were they intentionally “farming” and spreading plant species?
+The answer is still unresolved, but indices suggest that the “Neolithic revolution” was rather continuous than abrupt change.